Minh1007/ghibli_connector/README.md

 # Environment varaiables
 environment variable are defined in .env but it is listed in gitignore.

-.env_backup is pushed to git repo and rename this file .env before run server
+.env_backup file is pushed to git repo and rename this file .env before run server

 # Install
 - python version